wolframkriesing/test-stitcher/README.md

   a global nodejs installation, you can also do `npm install`)
 - `./run.sh npm run parse-files src/extractTextFromTests.spec.js`
   show all test descriptions of a local test file
+- `./run.sh npm run parse-files src/extractTextFromTests.spec.js -- --json`
+  show them as JSON, watch out to add the `--` before the parameter so it gets passed on to the node script
 - `./run.sh npm run parse-files https://katas.tddbin.com/katas/es1/language/global-api/parseInt.js https://katas.tddbin.com/katas/es1/language/array-api/sort-basics.js` show the tests from remote files (here two katas as used on [jskatas.org](https://jskatas.org))
 - ``./run.sh npm run parse-files `find ./src -iname *spec.js` `` to stitch all the tests for this project together
   Note: using `./run.sh` mounts the project as a volume inside a docker container, that means only those